-In this post, I have pulled together some of those key skills that most businesses will be listing as general requirements on job listings.
+In this post, I’ve pulled together some key skills that most businesses will be listing as general requirements on a job listing.

 Forward planning and organisation skills

 Executing a long trip can take a lot of pre-planning.
 You research itineraries, budgets, accommodation, packing limitations and medical care (to name a few).
 You create schedules and possibly spend some time learning key phrases of new languages.
 You follow a calendar and prioritise things that are important.
 You are an admin machine.

 If you’re applying for any job worth its salt, the company should be interested in candidates who are keen to develop, try new things, and push their own boundaries.
 You booked a solo ticket and got on a plane to a continent you’ve never been to, where nobody speaks your language.
 You left all your home comforts and took a gamble leaving the security of a safe bubble.
 It doesn’t get much more ballsy for some.
 It shows guts.

 Travelling gives you an experience no book or TV documentary can give you.
 You are fully immersed in the culture.
 You become more aware of the politics of the country, the habits and etiquette of the locals.
 The ongoing growth of technology has meant that (more than ever) businesses are trading and interacting with international markets.
 What better person to hire than someone who is already familiar with that country and its practices?

 30 days on £15 a day; including meals, travel, accommodation and entertainment.
 You are the person to make this business’ money stretch!
 You saved your earnings for months to afford your flights/travels, and you made sacrifices to ensure you got there.

 Team player with great interpersonal skills